MN Specialty Crop Block Grant Program

 Eligible Projects - Funding Priorities

 To be eligible, project(s) must solely enhance the competetiveness of a Minnesota specialty crop, as defined by the USDA.
 These are not business startup or farm expansion grants, and there are significant restrictions on the use of SCBG funds for equipment purchase.
-You can find a list of projects funded in the previous year here.
 Projects must include an outreach plan to share results with a broad audience that could benefit rom the information.

 MDA SCBG Funding Priorities